7underlines/wp-secure-deploy/README.md

 ## Usage

 - Add code from [.htaccess](.htaccess) to your `.htaccess` file.
-**Note:** to ensure the code is not overwritten by WordPress, place it outside the # BEGIN WordPress and # END WordPress.
+**Note:** to ensure the code is not overwritten by WordPress, place it outside the # BEGIN WordPress and # END WordPress tags.

 - Add code from [wp-config.php](wp-config.php) to your `wp-config.php` file.